cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 ## JEC Uncertainties

 Since we've applied the JEC corrections to the distributions, we should also assign a systematic uncertainty to the procedure.
-The procedure is explained in [this link](https://cms-jerc.web.cern.ch/JECUncertaintySources/), and this is part of the Exercise 3 of the notebook.
+The procedure is explained in [this link](https://cms-jerc.web.cern.ch/JECUncertaintySources/), and this is part of the Exercise 2.3 of the notebook.

+### Exercise 3.2

 > ## Open a notebook
 >